Robust inverse material design with physical guarantees using the Voigt-Reuss Net: Conclusions

 \subsection{Summary}

-Across all settings, and in both 2D and 3D, we demonstrated that spectral normalization realized as the major building block of the \VRNet{} provides a principled scaffold for learning effective constitutive tensors that are guaranteed to be symmetric positive definite and to lie between Voigt and Reuss bounds in the Löwner sense.
-By mapping every sample into a bounded, unit-cube target space, our surrogates possess robust training dynamics, well-conditioned, scale-free losses, and return physically admissible predictions by construction.
+Across all settings, i.e. in both 2D and 3D mechanical problems, and for an extremely wide range of material contrasts, we demonstrated that spectral normalization as the major building block of the \VRNet{} provides a principled scaffold for learning effective constitutive tensors that are guaranteed to be symmetric positive definite and to lie between the first order Voigt and Reuss bounds in the Löwner sense.
+By mapping every sample into a bounded target space that is isomorphic to a unit hyper-cube, our surrogates possess robust training dynamics, well-conditioned, scale-free losses, and return physically admissible predictions by construction.

 We formalized a universal reparameterization introduced in \cite{Keshav2025} and extended it to mechanical homogenization problems.
+Notably, the presence of zero eigenvalues in the difference of Voigt and Reuss bounds, e.g., triggered by matching single isotropic material constants, causes some technical issues that must be considered with care.
 The learning objective leads to a task-agnostic loss $\phi(\ullWT{Y},\ullWTH{Y})\in[0,1]$ that directly measures errors relative to the admissible Voigt-Reuss gap, decoupling learning from units and improving numerical stability.